felixzhu88/madhacks-2024/README.md

 # Ticketer - Automated Customer Complaint System

 ## Project Specifics
-At UW-Madison's premier hackathon, our team created a customer complaint system that automatically organizes and routes the tickets to a team who can take care of the issue at hand.
+Our team created a customer complaint system that automatically organizes and routes the tickets to a team who can take care of the issue at hand.

 ## Key Features
 Automated Ticket Routing: Streamlines ticket management by categorizing and routing complaints to specific response teams using an NLP transformer (HuggingFace Zero-Shot Classification model)